cogniteva/nimue-rt/README.md

   <img src="https://raw.githubusercontent.com/cogniteva/nimue-rt/master/docs/_static/nimue-logo.png" alt="nimue-rt" height="256">
 </p>

-Nimue RT is an experimental regression testing framework designed to simplify and streamline the process of tracking and comparing Python modules execution outcomes.
+Nimue RT is a regression testing framework designed to simplify and streamline the process of tracking and comparing Python modules execution outcomes.
 It supports a wide range of file formats, execution environments, and custom plugins to provide a flexible and powerful testing environment.

 ## Table of Contents